defnax/rsWeb/README.md

 3. Click **Run 'app'** (or `Shift + F10`) to deploy to an Android device or emulator.

 ### 4. Running the App
+- Launching `rsWeb` opens `WebUIActivity`, requests notification permission when required, and starts the RetroShare foreground service.
+- The embedded WebView first presents the authentication portal and then loads `RSNewWebUI`.
-- Upon launching `rsWeb`, the background foreground service initializes RetroShare's JSON API on `127.0.0.1:9092` and the local asset server on `127.0.0.1:9090`.
+- The RetroShare JSON API runs on `127.0.0.1:9092`; the local asset server runs on `127.0.0.1:9090`.
-- Tap **"OPEN RETROSHARE WEBUI"** to launch the embedded WebView.